List of News and Information about lawsuit on 4WheelsNews.com

 The plaintiffs have claimed that the crash was a result of a fault in the accelerator causing it to become stuck, and the brakes failed to work.
 The carmaker, however, denied that the Camry was at fault, saying the driver had been negligent.
 A spokeswoman for Toyota, Amanda Rice, said the carmaker was weighing its legal options.

 A lawsuit was filed against Toyota on behalf of passengers injured or killed in a 2006 crash in St. Paul, Minnesota.
-Lee, later joined the suit, saying that his 1996 Toyota Camry inexplicably started to accelerate as he approached other vehicles stopped at an intersection, court filings say.Read the entire article Minnesota jury says Toyota is 60% liable for 2006 fatal crash
+In June 2006, Lee and his family were driving home from church when his 1996 Toyota Camry abruptly accelerated to around 90 mph and then rear ended another car, an Oldsmobile Ciera.Read the entire article Minnesota jury says Toyota is 60% liable for 2006 fatal crash

 The bellwether in a consolidated litigation against General Motors over a series of safety issues -- including a faulty ignition switch – is scheduled on Jan.
 11, 2016, in the Southern District of New York.
 The date for the litigation -- consists of around 130 lawsuits so far – was set by United States District Judge Jesse Furman.